syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 DEVSQ(number1, number2, …)

 #### Where:
- number1, number2, … are arguments for which you want to calculate the sum of squared deviations.
+**number1**, **number2**, … are arguments for which you want to calculate the sum of squared deviations.
 You can also use a single array or a reference to an array instead of arguments separated by commas.

 ### DGET
 `DGET` function extracts a single value from a column of a list or database that matches the conditions specified.

 #### Syntax
 DGET(database, field, criteria)

 #### Where:

-* database is the range of cells that makes up the list or database.
+* **database** is the range of cells that makes up the list or database.
-* field indicates which column is used in the function.
+* **field** indicates which column is used in the function.
-* criteria is the range of cells that contains the conditions you specify.
+* **criteria** is the range of cells that contains the conditions you specify.

 ### DISC
 `DISC` function returns the discount rate for a security.

 #### Syntax
 Disc(Arg1, Arg2, Arg3, Arg4, Arg5)

 #### Where:

-* Arg1 represents the security’s settlement date.
+* **Arg1** represents the security’s settlement date.
-* Arg2 represents the security’s maturity date.
+* **Arg2** represents the security’s maturity date.
-* Arg3 represents the security’ price per $100 face value.
+* **Arg3** represents the security’ price per $100 face value.
-* Arg4 represents the security’s redemption value.
+* **Arg4** represents the security’s redemption value.
-* Arg5 represents the type of day count basis to use.
+* **Arg5** represents the type of day count basis to use.

 ### DIVREM
 `DIVREM` function calculates the quotient of two numbers and also returns the remainder in an output parameter.

 #### Syntax
 Math.DivRem(a,b)